pappaniya/Light-curve-analysis-of-variable-stars/README.md

 -removes Nans and normalizes the curve.
 -bins the curve and plots the original curve.
 -plots folded curve and its power vs frequency curve.
--computes the star's most ikely period.
+-computes the star's most likely period.

 ## NOTE
 -currently supports TESS data only.